List of EastEnders characters introduced in 2023: Caz Johnston

 Caz Johnston, played by Bryony Afferson, first appears in episode 6749, originally broadcast on 14 August 2023.
 The character and Afferson's casting details were announced on 8 August 2023.
 Caz is introduced as a woman from Eve Unwin's (Heather Peace) backstory.
 Peace worked with producers to develop a new story for her character, which led to the introduction of Caz.
 Their shared backstory is revealed on-screen; Caz was responsible for the death of Eve's twin sister, Erica.
 She killed Erica in a dangerous driving then left the scene of the accident, resulting in a prison sentence.
 Peace described the character as "the most shocking person [Eve] could bump into".

 Lewis Knight of the Radio Times reported that Caz would initially hide her identity from Eve, but when she reveals who she is, it would leave Eve "reeling".
 Peace explained that Caz's return causes buried emotions to resurface for Eve.
 When Caz meets Eve again, she reveals that she was drunk while driving the car.
 Writers used this reveal to create fresh trauma for Eve.
 Peace told Knight that the news "sends her into an absolute rage".
 The actress added that when the police decide not to reopen the case, Eve "decides to take matters into her own hands".
 The character departs in episode 6754, originally broadcast on 22 August 2023.
-After being attacked by Eve, Caz is told to leave and sent her packing.
+After being attacked by Eve, Caz is told to leave and sent home in disgrace.